Playhouse On The Square Announces National Playwriting Finalists

 Sunday, December 4th at 7:00pm

-Court case that first recognized a right to sexual privacy, and fusing magic realism, docudrama, and comedic truth, Griswold mines the spirit and drive of the overlooked 65-year-old woman whose actions set the Griswold case in motion, the extraordinary events leading to establishment of the right of sexual privacy, and the essential link between sexual privacy and personal dignity.
+Inspired by the forgotten history behind the landmark - and increasingly relevant - U.S. Supreme Court case that established a right to sexual privacy, and fusing magic realism, docudrama, and comedic truth, Griswold mines the spirit and drive of the overlooked 65-year-old woman whose actions set the Griswold Case in motion, the extraordinary events leading to establishment of the right of sexual privacy, and the essential link between sexual privacy and personal dignity.

 Greater Illinois